ashutoshmjain/gita/src/how.md

 The favicon[^favi] for this web-app is a [Trefoil Knot](https://en.wikipedia.org/wiki/Trefoil_knot).
 Trefoil is the first non-trivial knot - it can't be simplified into an "unknot" (a circle).
 In `Vaidik` thought trefoil (`triguna`) is the fundamental `Karm Bandhan`.
 The three colors indicate the three basic potencies of creation - the color charges of particle physics or the three `gunas` of `Vaidik` science.

-## Cover photo

-The cover picture is a pencil sketch of `Ganesa` by [Madan Maholvi](https://poems.shutri.com).

-In `Hindu` mythology, `Ganesa` is the embodiment of superior intelligence. `Ganesa` being the mind child of `Siva` represents the supreme consciousness.
-As per `Vaidik` science, the evolution (rise of consciousness) takes place to answer the question - "who am I?"
-The limitation, however, is `Ganesa` can't suggest the questions, he can only provide the answers.
-Framing the right set of questions is thus left to the evolution.

-> One who has all the answers doesn't know of any question!

 ## Licence